hayate891/RogueBoxAdventures/README.md

 ## Have Fun!

-Thank you for beeing interested in my little game.
+Thank you for being interested in my little game.
 I hope it will bring you some hours of joy.

 	Copyright (C) 2015  Marian Luck